 Mary Hollis | Founder and Chief Executive

-Many of my happy childhood memories involve growing and eating garden produce, looking after an assortment of pets and farm animals and, visiting family, friends and neighbours in my local community.
-These early influences went on to shape my adult life whereby I developed a strong interest in sustainable development.
-Over the years I have worked and volunteered on a range of community development, agricultural and environmental projects in the UK and abroad including a city farm in London and a vocational training centre in Botswana.
-I have studied for a BA Joint Honours Degree in Geography, Environmental and Development Studies and an MSc in International Rural Development Studies with Organic Agriculture.
-When I first moved to Lincolnshire in 2010 I was working for a national agricultural and environmental consultancy and through a work-based volunteering scheme I helped to set up a garden project for a local homeless charity- The Nomad Trust.
-Whilst doing research for the project, I was surprised to discover that, at that time, Lincoln didn’t have its own city farm or central community garden.
-Consultation with the local community revealed a need and an interest for more green space projects.
-One big leap of faith later – Green Synergy was born.
+Many of my happiest childhood memories involve gardening, looking after an assortment of pets and farm animals, and visiting family, friends and neighbours in my local community.
+These early influences led me to have a strong interest in sustainable development and to study for a BA and MSc in related subjects including International Rural Development and Organic Agriculture.
+I have worked and volunteered on a range of community development, agricultural and environmental projects in the UK and abroad including a city farm in London and a vocational training centre in Botswana.
+When I first moved to Lincolnshire in 2010, I was shocked that Lincoln didn’t have its own city farm or community garden and together with a group of like-minded people began to discuss whether it may be possible to set one up.
+Ideas began to develop into action and in 2012 Green Synergy was founded.

 Gill Wardle: PA to CEO